Tech

 Conclusion

-Regardless of which technology you choose, both NVMe and UFS 4.0 are fast, reliable, and widely used storage technologies that are sure to provide a great user experience.
+Apple's NVMe and UFS 4.0 storage technologies have advantages and limitations.
+Regardless of which technology your smartphone is shipped with, both NVMe and UFS 4.0 are fast, reliable, and widely used storage technologies that are sure to provide a great user experience.